learn-academy-2021-charlie/magic8-ball-challenge/README.md

-# Magic 8 Ball Activity
+# Magic 8 Ball Challenge

 In this activity we're going to create a Magic 8 Ball application.
 We'll use a React application as a template to run the code that we are going to write for Magic 8 Ball.

 ### Magic 8 Ball Stories
-* As a user, I can type in a question to the magic 8 ball application.
+- As a user, I can type in a question to the magic 8 ball application.
-* As a user, when I click submit, I see a random answer displayed.
+- As a user, when I click submit, I see a random answer displayed.
-* As a user, the page is styled, and pleasing to use.
+- As a user, the page is styled, and pleasing to use.

 ### Getting started